 At the same time, what happens if these Pokemon cards went to the digital world?
 What would the transfer entail?

-Now, let’s move our metaphor to the digital world.
-What happens if I have the most valuable card in the game?
 Of course, there’s only one card in the world of Pokemon that has the most value.
 This is a holographic, shadowless, 1st edition Charizard.
 This fire breathing monster was undoubtedly the best Pokemon card in the game.
 It could light you up with its fire spin.
-If I send it to you, how can you be sure that I didn’t merely make a copy of it on my computer?
+If I send it to you by email, how can you be sure that I didn’t merely make a copy of it on my computer?
 Of course, if I did make a copy of it, it would be much less valuable to you.
 And, if I could make one copy, I could make a thousand.
 Then, I could sell them all as if it were the only one.
 What would this mean?

 It turns out, and this problem has a name to it.
 This is called the double-spending problem.
 When digital goods are exchanged, how can you possibly know the same card has not been sent to different people at the same time?